QCMM/workshop2017/Free_energy_day1/solvation_free_energies/README.md

 - From mol2, sdf, or pdb files
 - From SMILES or IUPAC names

+For phenol, for example, in GBSA solvent, I get a hydration free energy of -10.077 +- 0.008 kT over 5000 iterations.
+Values for 500 iterations in implicit solvent are quite consistent; I obtain -10.038 +- 0.026 kT, so very similar.

 See `python run_hydration.py` for usage information

 ## Manifest